-There are five guiding principles in the Plan, see Figure 1.2 for details.
+There are five guiding principles in the Plan, as follows:

 Figure 1.2: Guiding principles of the Local Authority Climate Action Plans (Source: Local Authority Climate Action Plan Guidelines.
 DECC, 2023)

 1.5 Local Authority Climate Action Planning

 The overall national emissions reduction target is 51% by 2030.
 This Plan outlines the mitigation and adaptation measures which Kilkenny County Council will adopt to support achieving the emissions reduction target of 51% by 2030.
 It should however be noted that whilst Local Authorities have an important strategic and leadership role to play in their administrative areas, they are not responsible for delivering on the emissions reduction targets for other sectors in the county.